 #727518.
 With these four parts you can convert your 727 transmission to a 518 overdrive transmission with locking torque converter.
 What this kit does is makes a 518 transmission shift without a computer.
 Lets say you drive an average of 400 highway miles per week, at that rate you could save as much as $1000.00 per year on gas, not to mention the 31% reduction in RPM.
 Your new 518 will have automatic shifts into overdrive and lock-up, no toggle switch needed.
-Now with adjustable vacuum switch.
+Now with an adjustable vacuum switch option.
+As of July 2019 we have sold thousands of these kits without one complaint to my knowledge.
 The instructions are at the bottom of this page.
 (11-25-06.
 I just saw this kit on the Internet by the copy cat competition for $1654.00.)

 Dodge 518 Conversion